In This Article

 Our review of the best at-home Microbiome Tests.

-Gut imbalance can develop when there's too little good bacteria or too many bad bacteria in your gut.
+Gut imbalance can develop when there are too few good bacteria or an excess of bad bacteria in your gut.
+This is called bacterial overgrowth.

 Some of the factors that cause this imbalance are out of your control.
-For instance, you can’t change how old you are or if you need to take an antibiotic for an infection.
+For instance, you can’t change how old you are or if you need to take antibiotics for an infection.

 Other factors that affect your gut flora are within your control.
-For example, eating gut-healthy foods helps to maintain a healthy gut and the balance of bacteria.
+For example, eating gut-healthy foods helps maintain a healthy gut and balance gut microbes.

 Do you experience gas, bloating, diarrhea, constipation, or heartburn after eating?
-It could be a sign your gut is out of balance and that it’s struggling to process and eliminate the food you’re eating.
+It could be a sign your gut is out of balance and struggling to process and eliminate the food you’re eating.

 Scientists discovered a link between your gut and energy levels.
 People with chronic fatigue had an imbalanced gut microbiome.
 They were also likely to experience leaky gut syndrome.2

-Prebiotics and probiotics are believed to be a component of a healthy gut flora.
-They produce short-chain fatty acids which are vital for energy production.
+Prebiotics and probiotics are believed to be a component of healthy gut flora.
+They produce short-chain fatty acids, which are vital for energy production.

-You can take prebiotic and probiotic supplements to help with correct any imbalance.
+You can take prebiotic and probiotic supplements to help correct any imbalance.

 Many common food intolerances are linked to gut flora imbalance.3 If you have issues with certain foods, it’s best to avoid them.